COSIMA/regional-mom6/docs/contributing.md

 python -m pytest tests/
 ```

-If we also want to run the doctests (tests that appear as examples in various docstrings), we
+If we also want to run the doctests (that is, the tests that appear as examples in
-can use
+various docstrings), we can use

 ```{code-block} bash
 python -m pytest --doctest-modules tests/ regional_mom6/